 While Uber’s new logotype and website design might be aligned with this goal, its new app logo is not; the new logo is far less recognizable as representing the Uber brand than the one it replaced.
-The primary function of a logo is to identify the brand, differentiate it from the competition, and create meaningful associations in the minds of its customers.
+The primary function of a logo design is to identify the brand, differentiate it from the competition, and create meaningful associations in the minds of its customers.
 The new Uber icon falls short on all these criteria.
 Unlike the original logo, the new logo is not instantly identifiable with Uber; it could as well be a logo of a computer, communication, chemical, or biotech company.
 Furthermore, its overall design—a square inside of a circle/hexagon — is not distinct, resembling many other logos and app icons (including the JPMorgan Chase) .
 Also, the concept of “bits and atoms” can describe a wide range of companies, including Intel, Amazon, and Google; it does not uniquely identify Uber.

 The problem with the bit and the atoms is that, at least judging from the main Uber website, there is no real synergy between them and no relationship to the logo or the rest of the layout and typography.
 It’s all nicely placed on there but it feels like patchwork.